 - Capital City: Addis Ababa

-- Other major cities: Adama (Nazret or Nazareth), Hawassa (Awassa), Dire Dawa, Jimma, Bahir Dar, Mekele
+- Other major cities: Adama (Nazret or Nazareth), Hawassa (Awassa), Dire Dawa, Jimma, Bahir Dar, Mekele, Jigjiga

-- Sea Port: Ethiopia is landlocked but uses Djibouti port; Berbera Port in Somaliland and Port Sudan in Sudan are also used occasionally.
-There is plan to use Mombasa port in Kenya as well.
+- Sea Port: Ethiopia is landlocked but uses Djibouti port and Tadjoura port in Djibouti; Berbera Port in Somaliland, Mombas port in Kenya and Port Sudan in Sudan are also used occasionally.

 - Major Airport: Bole International Airport located in Addis Ababa.
 It has two terminals: international and domestic.
 The domestic terminal serves domestic flights as well as Ethiopian Airlines flights to and from neighboring and some East African countries.